What is the role of the news media in society?

 In this news media model, the watchdog role is limited.
 The media in China can report on corruption, but only up to a point—and definitely not if the central government thinks that the reporting might lead to social unrest.

 If you look at the news media in China and evaluate how well it functions according to the Free Press Model, you will see that it fails spectacularly.
-For example in the 2020 World Press Freedom Index by Reporters without Borders, China ranked 177th out of 180 countries.
+For example in the 2022 World Press Freedom Index by Reporters without Borders (rsf.org/en/index), China ranked 175th out of 180 countries.
 However, you need to bear in mind that it is a completely different model.
-If you ranked the American news media on how well it promoted unity, social stability and social harmony, it would also rank very poorly indeed.
+If you ranked the American news media on how well it promoted unity, social stability and social harmony, it would also rank very poorly indeed (It is also important to bear in mind that although Reporters without Borders claims to be independent it is largely funded by European governments and organizations like NED (the National Endowment for Democracy) and George Soro’s Open Society Foundation).

 This State Model is not unique to China.
 For example, Singapore, which is a democracy, also has a tightly-controlled news media with a lot of emphasis placed on maintaining harmony between the country’s many different racial and religious groups.
 In addition, in the State Model, news publications are less uniform than one may think, with some publications leaning more towards political propaganda and others leaning more towards infotainment.